Upgrading from MySQL 5.7 to 8.0 with rollback

 utf8mb4_general_ci

-Let's try creating a table without specifying anything in particular.
+Let's try creating a table without specifying anything.

 The character code is utf8mb4 and COLLATE is utf8mb4_general_ci.